What's the differences between Settanyl Brazilian Waxed Polyester and C-Lon Bead Cord?

-Bonded nylon is a bit harder to knot, but easier to unknot when a mistake has been done.
+Bonded nylon is a bit harder to knot.
 Waxed polyester is easier to knot as the first half of the knot holds itself better as the wax creates a form of adhesion.
 Undoing knots is easier with bonded nylon and much harder with waxed polyester without damaging the cord.

 In the end it is all about personal preferences.
 Many types of knotting lend themselves to waxed fibers.
 Some artists, experts and beginners alike, will love the availability of this cord.